Give notice of a marriage/civil partnership

 When attending please make sure:

-• Only the notice giver should attend the appointment
+• Only the notice giver attends the appointment

 • Arrive five minutes before your appointment time.
-If you are too early you will be asked to wait outside.
-If you are late you will not be seen as all our appointments are being staggered so not to overcrowd our waiting area
+If you are late you will not be seen as our appointments are booked throughout the day.

 • If you are not able to give notice because you have not brought the correct documents or are not sure of your venue, you will need to rebook and pay for another notice appointment.

-Please note any appointments booked may be cancelled or rescheduled due to potential short notice changes to Government guidelines.
+Please note any appointments booked may be cancelled or rescheduled due to potential short notice changes to Government guidelines by the Register Office.

 Notice terms and conditions